Menardi/whosthatpokemon/README.md

 ## Development

 You will need [node and npm](https://nodejs.org/en/) set up to get the code running locally.
 You will also need to download the Pokémon images and sounds, because they are not included in this repository.
 You can download them from https://gearoid.me/pokemon/downloads/pokemedia.zip.
-Unzip this and put `images/` and `sounds/` in the same directory as `index.html`.
+Unzip this and put `images/` and `sounds/` in the `public` directory.

 Once you have done this, install the dependencies by running: